components

 Service Components are defined in your .noop/blueprint.yaml as an array under the components property.

 • The image property is the name of the container image.
 Noop supports Docker Hub images.
-The image property is required.
+This property is required.

 blueprint.yaml Examples